ekraka/SSnet/SSnet_in_Action/README.md

 python path_to_SSnet_in_Action/predict.py pdb_file.pdb 'smiles'

-Please make sure to capitalize the four letter pdb id
+Please make sure to capitalize the four letter pdb id if the pdb is not present in the working directory (SSnet will download from RCSB website).

 ### Example